lyu-ai/agentok/website/docs/legal/tos.md

 ## License

-Our project is open source under the [Your Open Source License], which lets others remix, adapt, and build upon your work non-commercially, as long as they credit you and license their new creations under identical terms.
+Our project is open source under Apache 2.0 with additional terms and conditions, which lets others remix, adapt, and build upon your work non-commercially, as long as they credit you and license their new creations under identical terms.

 ## User Obligations

-By using [Your Project Name], you agree not to:
+By using FlowGen, you agree not to:

 - Misuse our services for any illegal or unauthorized purposes
 - Infringe upon the intellectual property rights of others